AJWest22/MS3/README.md

 *users* holds the information of people who have created accounts to the site.
 Information collected in this collection on the server includes: username, and their password which can't be read using password_hash encryption.

-PyMongo is currently used to connect the database with the site.
+PyMongo is currently used to connect the database with the site, as it is simpler to use than other Python frameworks.